joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 **shade.blacklist.regions**

 This function overlays semi-transparent bars at coordinates of blacklisted regions over a line graph of ChIP enrichment over a chromosome.
 The first parameter 'input' is fairly arbitrary - it is used just to collect coordinates so can be any file of the same structure as the graph to overlay (windows as rows).
-The 'blacklist' parameter can be a 'low mappability' blacklsit (for non-allelic graphs), a 'low allelic' blacklist (for allelic graphs) or a combined blacklist by both criteria. ylim should be adjusted to the y axis of the graph the blacklist is to be overlain on.
+The 'blacklist' parameter can be a 'low mappability' blacklist (for non-allelic graphs), a 'low allelic' blacklist (for allelic graphs) or a combined blacklist by both criteria. ylim should be adjusted to the y axis of the graph the blacklist is to be overlain on.
 Unfortunately it was tricky to extend shahed blacklists to negative 'y' values.
-If necessary, these can be extended manually in a figure editing software (eg. Abode Illustrator, Affinity Designer) after generating pdfs of the graphs.
+If necessary, these can be extended manually in a figure editing software (eg. Adobe Illustrator, Affinity Designer) after generating pdfs of the graphs.

 ```{shade.blacklist.regions}